 1) Single Autofocus

-Single Autofocus (often seen as S-AF or AF-S) is the simplest autofocus method and used for photography or to initially find focus.
+Single Autofocus (often seen as S-AF or AF-S) is the simplest method used for photography or to find focus initially.

 It functions by pulling focus to a subject after the shutter button has been pressed halfway.